BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

-We conducted an ablation study to discuss the effectiveness of cascaded connection and each modality.
-For cascaded connection, in contrast to the end-to-end approach, our method is able to achieve better performance because we introduce prior human knowledge to help the network extract features of different modalities.
-For multi-modal data, we gradually removed the data of one modality during the experiment.
-The complete experimental results are shown in Tab.
-4.
+As shown in Table 5, in contrast to the end-to-end approach, the cascaded connection can achieve better performance because we introduce prior human knowledge to help the network extract features of different modalities.